faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

     > Q.—Was there nothing about spiritual wives that you recollect?

     > A.—At one time my husband came to me and asked me if I had heard certain rumors about spiritual marriages, or anything of the kind; and assured me that if I had, that they were without foundation; that there was no such doctrine, and never should be with his knowledge, or consent.
 I know that he had no other wife or wives than myself, in any sense, either spiritual or otherwise.

+[^deuteroIsaiah]: There is very good evidence suggesting that the deutero Isaiah found in the Book of Mormon (Isaiah chapters 48--52) [was written _after_ Lehi left Jerusalem](https://rationalfaiths.com/truthfulness-deutero-isaiah-response-kent-jackson-part-2/).
+Some scholars have hypothesized that deutero-Isaiah was based on some kind of proto-text, and Latter-day Saints have latched onto this possibility.
+At the very least, it is likely that the deutero-Isaiah chapters in the Book of Mormon were not equivalent to modern versions, such as that from the King James Bible.
+LDS scholar Grant Hardy summarizes and also points to the fact that the Proto-Isaiah text would not have looked similar to what is preserved in the modern Bible ([source](https://faenrandir.github.io/a_careful_examination/excerpt-on-isaiah-from-hardys-readers-guide/)):

+    > Latter-day Saints sometimes brush such criticism aside [that "scholarly consensus for more than a century has attributed (Isa.
+40--55) to the time of the Exile or even later"], asserting that such interpretations are simply the work of academics who do not believe in prophecy, but this is clearly an inadequate (and inaccurate) response to a significant body of detailed historical and literary analysis. ...
+Recent Isaiah scholarship has moved away from the strict differentiation of the work of First and Second Isaiah (though still holding to the idea of multiple authorship) in favor of seeing the book of Isaiah as the product of several centuries of intensive redaction and accretion.
+In other words, even Isaiah 2–14 would have looked very different in Nephi’s time than it did four hundred years later at the time of the Dead Sea Scrolls, when it was quite similar to what we have today.